 - Maintenance: It’s crucial to come up with a plan for the ongoing success of the deliverable; this includes troubleshooting and maintenance.

 Participating in any of these activities can qualify as experience in project management.

 How to get project management experience

 On-the-job work doing any of the activities listed above counts as project management experience; review your past roles and responsibilities to see if you already have some related experience under your belt.
-If you find that you don’t already have a track record in those arenas, you could consider volunteering to manage small projects for your company, job shadowing with a mentor, or apprenticeships, which introduce you to important project management practices and principles and help you form the networks you need to get your first project management job.
+If you find that you don’t already have a track record in those areas, you could consider volunteering to manage small projects for your company, shadowing a mentor, or completing an apprenticeship.
+This will introduce you to important project management practices and principles and help you form the networks you need to get your first project management job.